home-assistant/home-assistant.io/source/_components/binary_sensor.trend.markdown

 footer: true
 ha_category: Binary Sensor
 logo: home-assistant.png
+ha_release: 0.28
+ha_iot_class: "Local Push"
 ---

 The `trend` platform allows you to create sensors which show the trend of numeric `state` or`state_attributes` from other entities.
 This sensor requires two updates of the underlying sensor to establish a trend - so it can take some time to show an accurate state.
 It can be useful as part of automations, where you want to base an action on a trend.

 To enable Trend binary sensors in your installation, add the following to your `configuration.yaml` file: